What is electronystagmography?

 The electrodes record electrical activity of the muscles that control eye movement.

-certain parts of the brain.
+parts of the brain.

 Calibration test.
 For this test, you follow a light with your eyes.
 This test checks for ocular dysmetria,